InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/uncatchable-error-handle.md

 - `$factor`: The content portion of the request data, excluding context data,
 - `$request`: The entire request data, including both content and context,
 - `$helpers` or `$`: Data manipulation helpers.

+> It is an async function, so `await` is available inside.